2017 United Express passenger removal: United Airlines

 On April 9, United issued a statement: "Flight 3411 from Chicago to Louisville was overbooked.
 After our team looked for volunteers, one customer refused to leave the aircraft voluntarily and law enforcement was asked to come to the gate.
 We apologize for the overbook situation.
 Further details on the removed customer should be directed to authorities."
 By April 11, United changed its prior statement, stating that the flight was in fact not overbooked, but sold out, and the four employees who needed the seats were considered "must-ride" passengers who had to travel to another city to work as aircraft crew.

 United CEO Oscar Munoz stated on April 10: "This is an upsetting event to all of us here at United.
 I apologize for having to re-accommodate these customers.
 Our team is moving with a sense of urgency to work with the authorities and conduct our own detailed review of what happened.
 We are also reaching out to this passenger to talk directly to him and further address and resolve this situation."
 Munoz's use of the word "re-accommodate" received particular attention and ridicule from social media and commentators.
 The words "re-accommodate" and "re-accommodated" appear several times in the text of the standard United Airlines Contract of Carriage.

-Later on April 10, in an e-mail to employees, Munoz praised and defended the crew's actions, while claiming the passenger was "disruptive and belligerent."
+Later on April 10, in an e-mail to employees, Munoz praised and defended the crew's actions, while claiming the passenger was "disruptive and belligerent".
 He stated that "Our employees followed established procedures for dealing with situations like this."
 This led to an online petition calling for his resignation.

 In a subsequent public statement released by United on the afternoon of April 11, 2017, Munoz was more conciliatory.
 His note described the Dao incident as "truly horrific" and expressed an understanding of the "outrage, anger, disappointment" felt by many.
 He took full responsibility and apologized, adding that "No one should ever be mistreated this way."
 He promised to conduct a thorough review and release a report by April 30.
-The public statement ends with "I promise you we will do better."
+The public statement ended with "I promise you we will do better."